I had no idea what to expect as I was traveling to Colombia.

 The only thing I knew about the country was the information that has made the news over the last few decades or what was depicted in shows like “Narcos”; tales of violence, corruption, bloodshed, kidnappings, untrustworthy cops and government officials.

-But what fellow travelers had told me when I met them during my four months in Central America was vastly different from the “Notorious” Colombia of TV and movies.
+But what fellow travelers had told me when I met them during my four months in Central America was vastly different from the “notoriously dangerous” Colombia of TV and movies.

-The more I talked to people who had actually been to the country, people who walked the streets, talked to locals, who experienced real life in Colombia, the more I was convinced that maybe the rest of the world had it wrong.
-I heard phrases like:
+The more I talked to people who had actually been to the country, people who experienced real life in Colombia, the more I was convinced that maybe the rest of the world had it wrong.
+I heard descriptions like:

 “Most beautiful country I’ve been to”